Field-to-Market/fieldprintr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of fieldprintr is to …
+The goal of fieldprintr is to complement the [Fieldprint Platform](https://calculator.fieldtomarket.org/) of Field to Market.

 ## Installation